holli-holzer/perl6-Singleton/README.md

 NAME
 ====

-Instance - Role that provides a singleton instance for a class
+Singleton - A Role that implements the singleton pattern

 SYNOPSIS
 ========